UF/IFAS AI seminars aim to share research advancements

 From soil mapping to informed decision making for ecosystem health: An envisioned target and the role of AI

-After Liu speaks, Nikos Tziolas, an assistant professor of soil, water, and ecosystem sciences at the UF/IFAS Southwest Research and Education Center, talked about how monitoring soil health means we must improve evidence-based conservation strategies.
+After Liu spoke, Nikos Tziolas, an assistant professor of soil, water, and ecosystem sciences at the UF/IFAS Southwest Research and Education Center, talked about how monitoring soil health means we must improve evidence-based conservation strategies.
 This can be achieved through multidimensional approaches, the use of AI and cost-effective digital tools.
 Tziolas will present advanced data-handling techniques.
 These innovations boost surveys and provide essential soil-testing advisory services, showcasing their potential in Florida.
 His future strategy involves integrating spectra from over 100 countries and developing a user-friendly online prediction tool with localized multi-channel AI models to enhance global predictions.

 June 27, 2023